spree/spree/guides/content/developer/customization/authentication.markdown

 Once you have specified *Spree.user_class* correctly, there will be some new methods added to your *User* class.
 The first of these methods are the ones added for the *has_and_belongs_to_many* association called "spree_roles".
-This association will retreive all the roles that a user has for Spree.
+This association will retrieve all the roles that a user has for Spree.

 The second of these is the *spree_orders* association.
 This will return